 London Metropolitan University UNISON branch represents Professional Service Department staff, including Administrative, Professional, Technical and Clerical (APT&C) and Manual workers.
-Our members are directly employed by London Met or by private companies contracted to the University such as Norland Managed Services, SGC Facilities Management, Compass Group (Chartwells) and Dynamiq Cleaning.
+Our members are directly employed by London Met or by private companies contracted to the University such as Norland Managed Services, Bilfinger Europa and Compass Group (t/a Chartwells).
 We negotiate for better pay and conditions collectively — for all of the PSD staff, UNISON members or not — we help individuals in trouble and campaign for a fairer, better society.

 In London Met UNISON, we put jobs and education before profit.
 See our 2010 Manifesto for Change at London Met and our Constitution, approved in March 2010, for our rules.
 See also the Campaigns section and our latest News and announcements to find out what we’re up to and how you can get involved.